-We know you’ve got your bathing suit and sandals in the bag already, but here are a few other packing tips that you may want to take into account:
+We know you’ve got your bathing suit and sandals in the bag already, but here are a few other packing essentials you may want to consider:

-- Sun protection is extremely important in St. Lucia and the Caribbean.
+Sun protection is extremely important in St. Lucia.
 Be sure to pack a hat, sunglasses and sunscreen to prevent burns and over-exposure.

-- Pack brightly colored, loose-fitting and light-weight clothing to help keep you cool.
-Linen and cotton clothes tend to keep guests very comfortable during their stay.
+Pack brightly colored, loose-fitting and lightweight clothing to help keep you cool and comfortable.
+Linen and cotton clothes are best.

-- We recommend guests bring USD currency with them as it is widely accepted across the island.
+We recommend bringing USD currency as it is widely accepted across the island.

-- If you plan on doing tours and other outdoor activities, be sure to pack a pair of sneakers along with your sandals.
+If you plan to take tours or enjoy other outdoor activities, be sure to pack a pair of sneakers.

-- For anyone looking to drive while they are on island, be sure to pack your Driver’s License; you’ll need it in order to attain your Temporary Driving Permit.
+If you’re planning to drive while you’re here, be sure to pack your driver’s license; you’ll need it in order to attain a Temporary Driving Permit.

-- If you’re coming to St. Lucia to exchange marriage vows, make sure you bring all of the required legal documents with you.
-Learn More .
+If you’re coming to St. Lucia to exchange marriage vows, make sure you bring all of the required legal documents with you.

-- Don’t forget to leave some room in your luggage so you can bring back some St. Lucia souvenirs!
+Don’t forget to leave some room in your luggage so you can bring home some St. Lucia souvenirs!

-Thankfully, if you forget anything, the Bay Gardens Resorts properties are located right in Rodney Bay Village where you’ll find the island’s best and widest selection of shopping!
+Thankfully, if you forget anything, the Bay Gardens Resorts properties are located right in Rodney Bay Village, where you’ll find the island’s best and widest selection of stores and boutiques.

 St. Lucia’s Environment & Surroundings